petergardfjall/dotfiles/cheat/sheets/git.cheat.md

-A merge commit is performed when histories have diverged. git will try to do a (three-way merge).
+A merge commit is performed when histories have diverged. git will try to do a (three-way) merge.
 This may result in a conflict which first must be resolved:

     #    D - E - F  <- ticket123 <- HEAD